- October 23, 2020

 · Protection of confidential and private data

 - protection from data loss

-· protection from malicious ads or advertisements (malverts)
+· Protection from malicious ads or advertisements (malts)

 Mobile app security is something that cannot just be ignored or put secondary to web security.
 Among the 5.19 billion mobile phone users, 4.54 billion are internet users.
 A virus that goes viral is deadly to the global, digital community.
 Mobile app security must be a top priority, for an unsecured mobile app is an app at risk.